NathanLaigle/apible/README.md

 );
 ```

-Custom metadata can be used to improve events filters while subscribing events subject.
+Custom metadata can be use to improve events filters while subscribing to events subject.
 Here is an example:

 ```
 import { Apible, ResourceInteractionEvent } from 'apible';